Lesson 10 Objectives: Know the key considerations in starting your own wine collection.

 (3) Best time to drink / sell your collection:

 Wine’s value drops after its ideal maturity.
 The ideal maturity differs for each grape, and is affected by its region and vintage.
 For example, a premium Bordeaux (based on the thick-skinned Cabernet Sauvignon grapes) might take 15 years to open up; whereas a premium Burgundy (based on the thin-skinned Pinot Noir grapes) would reach its peak in 8 years.
+The figure on the right illustrate the different maturity for different type of wines.

-Our tips on starting your own collection:
+Final tips on starting your wine collection:

 - Try one before you buy a dozen… or at least, review online tasting notes before your investment.